ubaldot/defrecs/README.md

 # Requirements

-For running the examples "as-is" you need a STM32F446RE Nucleo board, but you can of course use any other STM32 board provided that you regenerate the firmware code through CubeMX or CubeIDE.
+For running the examples "as-is" you need a STM32F446RE Nucleo board.

-Then you need:
+Hence, you need the following software:

 1. [CubeMX](https://www.st.com/en/development-tools/stm32cubemx.html) for
    generating the firmware,
 2. [CubeCLT](https://www.st.com/en/development-tools/stm32cubeclt.html) which